 There are so many great restaurants and bars in this neighborhood, all you have to do is choose… For a traditional Spanish meal or some tapas try Casa Lucas, Taberna La Concha or Casa Lucio.
 Check out Txirimiri if you are in the mood to have pinchos or other dishes from the Basque country.
 If you’d like to try some Spanish tapas with a modern twist (fusion style) go to the wonderful Juana La Loca.
 For a tasting menu you can try Naia bistro restaurant (located at Plaza de la Paja) and for tapas with some international flavors, check out La Musa Latina (the younger sister of La Musa in Malasaña).

 It doesn’t matter what are you looking for, Madrid has it all!
 Culture and art, shopping and markets, restaurants and cafes, history and museums, these best neighborhoods in Madrid offer all of this and more!
-Hope you’ve enjoyed our Madrid neighborhood overview.
-Stay tuned for our upcoming post, Madrid Foodie Guide!
+Hope you’ve enjoyed our Madrid neighborhoods guide.
+If want some options for trendy restaurants, check our Madrid Foodie Guide!